mkrnr/stenostories/README.md

 The credit for the idea of using mnemonic stories to recall information goes to James Heisig, the author of the brilliant Remembering the Kanji and Remembering the Hanzi books.
 Heisig wrote those books to help people learn the characters that are found in written Japanese and Chinese.
 His premise was that in order to remember how to write characters, you need to look at the individual elements of those characters, and then craft a story that connects those elements to the meaning of the character.

-The stories in ROPE use a similar concept.
+The stories in stenostories use a similar concept.
 Generally, any given story uses one or more words inspired by the letters in the Plover outline to link those letters to the word that the outline produces.
 (There will be examples, don't worry!)
 The idea is that when you're faced with a word in English that you're trying to remember the outline for, you'll first remember the story for that word, as stories are easier to remember than strings of letters.
 Each story has one or more words that represent some or all of the letters in the outline.
 Once you remember those words, you'll be able to transition from the words to the letters in the outline, perhaps aided by characteristics in the original word and/or your understanding of steno theory.

 As a disclaimer, these stories do not solve all the work of remembering an outline.
 That's because this is not a precise system in which each letter always maps to the same word in a story.
 Depending on their context, any given letter or series of letters in an outline can mean different things story to story.
 Also, the words in the story can be based off just one letter in the outline, or they can be based off multiple (or all of) the letters in the outline.
 Finally, the stories generally focus on parts of an outline that will be hard to remember, and may not mention letters that you would know to include anyway.
 We mention all this because this mnemonic system is a little "fuzzier" than a system where the mnemonic device takes all the guesswork away.
 (The advantage of a 'fuzzy' system, in my view, is that it's much more flexible and allows you to create stories in many different ways.
 It also allows for much shorter and simpler stories with fewer elements in them to remember.)